10 Best Fleece Jackets For Hiking + Backpacking

 2. All-Around Best Fleece Jacket

-Arc’teryx AR Kyanite Hoodie
+Arc’teryx Kyanite

 Arc’teryx has a reputation for high quality and high prices.
-The Kyanite offers the former without the latter.
+The Kyanite fleece offers the former without the latter.

 MSRP $179.00